-This is Part One of a three-part series; check back soon for Part Two and Three as we dive deeper into how AIX application development is evolving, and how organizations will incorporate AIX into their cloud strategy.
+This is Part One of a three-part series; check back soon for Part Two and Three soon as we dive deeper into how AIX application development is evolving, and how organizations will incorporate AIX into their cloud strategy.

 While cloud-native applications often grab a lion’s share of headlines in the tech world, the data center-native applications that many “modern” applications heavily rely on still play an incredibly important role in nearly every industry.
 Skytap is keenly focused on helping bring the benefits of the cloud to traditional application architectures, and today we’re honing in on the mature operating system that runs many of world’s largest businesses: AIX.